lsandini/cgmsim-site/docs/index.md

 4. Mealtime __insulins__ have a short duration of activity (DIA, ~3 hours), while long-acting insulin analogs are meant to be injected once or twice a day.
 Both will lower blood glucose and thus sensor glucose values.

 5. The intricate biological pathways affecting the blood glucose variations are difficult to replicate mathematically.
-The absorption of ingested food from the gut, the absorption of insulin from the subcutaneous tissue, the timing of exercise, the circadian rhythm, menstrual cycle and the alignment of planets and stars all seem to play a role.
+The absorption of ingested food from the gut, the absorption of insulin from the subcutaneous tissue, the timing of exercise, the circadian rhythm, menstrual cycle, the moon phase and the alignment of planets all seem to play a role.
 Adding a touch of __random variation__ (or chaos) brings some realism in the simulation.

 ## Why use a simulator ?